Skip to Content

 It was crowned with a Yorkshire pudding filled with meaty, rich gravy that tasted as though it had been cooking for three days.
 (Tiny Traveler received a smaller kids’ portion of the same food.)

-edinburgh treacle tart
+Edinburgh treacle tart

 We ate it all and had to resist licking our plates.
 We somehow found room for dessert and ordered a treacle tart, largely because Harry Potter loves it and Tiny Traveler wanted to know what it was.
 It was much better than I expected: not too sweet, with a nice shortbread-cookie crust and served with clotted cream.